about

 education

-I completed my masters (2018-19), also at the University of Cambridge.
+I did my masters at the University of Cambridge (2018-19).
 My MPhil thesis was supervised by Theresa Biberauer and focused on accusative case in Hindi-Urdu.
-It was the first attempt at developing a composite case-checking approach for nominative, ergative and accusative cases in Urdu.
+It also attempted a composite case-checking analysis for nominative, ergative and accusative cases in Urdu.
 You can download my MPhil thesis here.

 I was at University College London (UCL) for my undergraduate degree (2015-18).
 My BA thesis was titled Case-(Mis)Matching in Urdu Sluicing and was supervised by Klaus Abels.
 I introduced novel data from Urdu sluicing and showed that there must be syntactic structure in the ellipsis-site and that it stands in a semantic identity relation to its antecedent.
 The thesis won the Outstanding Undergraduate Dissertation in Linguistics prize from the Linguistics Association of Great Britain (LAGB).
 The dissertation was later developed into a working paper and published in The Cambridge Occasional Papers in Linguistics (COPiL).
 You can find it here.